 Instructions

-- PREP: Preheat oven to 425 degrees F. Line a large sheet pan with parchment paper or a Silpat liner OR line a 5-quart cast-iron pot with parchment paper.
+- Preheat oven to 425°F. Line a large sheet pan with parchment paper or a silicone liner or line a 5-quart cast-iron pot with parchment paper.
 Set aside.
-Melt butter in a medium-sized microwave-safe bowl.
+Melt butter in a medium microwave-safe bowl.

-- LIQUIDS: Take the butter from the microwave and pour in 1 cup (237g) cold buttermilk.
+- Take the butter from the microwave and pour in 1 cup (237g) cold buttermilk.
 Stir with a fork and set aside for about 5 minutes.
-In another medium-sized bowl add the remaining 3/4 cup (176g) buttermilk and the large egg.
-Whisk together until smooth and set aside.
+In another medium bowl, add the remaining 3/4 cup (176g) buttermilk and the egg.
+Whisk together until smooth; set aside.

-- DRY INGREDIENTS: Add 4-1/2 cups, 3 tablespoons sugar, 2-1/2 teaspoons baking powder, 1 teaspoon baking soda, and 1-1/2 teaspoons salt to a very large bowl.
+- Add flour, sugar, baking powder, baking soda, and salt to a very large bowl.
 Whisk together until combined.
 Make a well in the middle of the bowl and pour in the buttermilk + egg mixture.
 Stir the butter and buttermilk mixture again, mixing until small clumps form (we want this mixture as clumpy as possible!).
 Use a spatula to scrape every bit of this mixture on top.

-- MIX: Use a strong spatula or wooden spoon to mix ingredients until just combined and no streaks of flour remain.
+- Use a strong spatula or wooden spoon to mix ingredients until just combined and no streaks of flour remain.
 Take care not to overmix or overwork the dough.
 Sprinkle 2 tablespoons extra flour onto a clean work surface.
-Scrape out all of the dough right on top and sprinkle with 2 more tablespoons of flour.
-Gently knead the bread about 6-8 times to bring everything together into a wide and smooth ball.
+Scrape out all the dough on top and sprinkle with 2 more tablespoons of flour.
+Gently knead the bread about 6–8 times to bring everything together into a wide, smooth ball.

-- BAKE: Gently transfer the ball to the prepared baking sheet or pot and pat it down to about 1-1/2 inches in height.
-Use a sharp serrated knife to cut an "X" across the surface, about 1/4-inch deep.
+- Gently transfer the ball to the prepared sheet pan or pot and pat it down to about 1-1/2 inches in height.
+Use a sharp serrated knife to cut an “X” across the surface, about 1/4-inch deep.
 Bake for 25 minutes.
-After 25 minutes, do not open the oven, but reduce the heat to 400 degrees F and bake for another 20-30 minutes or until the base sounds hollow when tapped in the middle (25 mins in my oven).
-See Note 3.
+After 25 minutes, do not open the oven, but reduce heat to 400°F and bake another 20–30 minutes or until the base sounds hollow when tapped in the middle (25 mins in my oven); see note 3.

-- COOL: Remove tray from oven and let stand for 10 minutes before carefully transferring to a wire cooling rack.
-Let the bread cool for at least 30 minutes before slicing into it (the steam is still cooking the bread!) -- Note 4.
+- Remove tray from oven and let stand for 10 minutes before carefully transferring to a wire cooling rack.
+Let the bread cool for at least 30 minutes before slicing into it (the steam is still cooking the bread!)—see note 4.

 Video